simoneSantoni/NLP-orgs-markets/README.md

 6.  log-in into a new session;

-7.  run 'Anaconda Navigator'---namely, a convenient place to launch the IPython shell or other user-interfaces to interact with IPython.
+7.  run 'Anaconda Navigator'😀namely, a convenient place to launch the IPython shell or other user-interfaces to interact with IPython.

 The following Python libraries will be used in the module: